aktnk/onvif-web-viewer/README.md

 Once the application is running, you can manage your cameras through the web interface.

+*   **Discovering Cameras**: Click the "Discover Cameras" button to automatically scan your local network (subnet) for ONVIF-compliant cameras.
+The scan will probe each IP address in your subnet (typically 192.168.0.1-254) and may take 2-3 minutes to complete.
+Once discovered, you can add cameras to your list by providing their credentials.
+    *   **Note**: This feature uses unicast WS-Discovery probes, which can detect cameras that don't respond to standard multicast discovery.
-*   **Adding a Camera**: Click the "Add Camera" button.
+*   **Adding a Camera Manually**: Click the "Add Camera" button.
 A dialog will appear asking for the camera's details, including Name, Host/IP Address, ONVIF Port, Username, and Password.
 The system will test the connection before adding the camera to the list.
 *   **Viewing a Stream**: Click the "View Stream" button next to a camera in the list.
 *   **Recording**: While viewing a stream, use the "Start Recording" and "Stop Recording" buttons to create MP4 recordings on the server.
 *   **Playback**: A list of completed recordings is available at the bottom of the page.
 Click the "Play" button to watch a recording in a modal window.